cloudmesh/classes/docs/source/lesson/iaas/openstack-havana.rst

     $ source ~/.futuregrid/openstack_havana/novarc

-In future this file will be created with the help of cloudmesh simplifying access to multiple heterogeneous clouds on FutureSystems.
+In future, this file will be created with the help of cloudmesh simplifying access to multiple heterogeneous clouds on FutureSystems.

 List flavors